 The TRUE Shoes Initiative is a yearly campaign run for the purpose of benefiting children in need in our home city of St. Louis and other cities across the country.
-During the campaign, we gather funds for the purpose of donating to organizations that provide at-risk families with new, high-quality footwear.
+During the campaign, we gather funds for the purpose of donating to organizations that provide footwear for local children in need.
 We see the need for proper shoes as a critical step in living a healthy and active lifestyle.

 TRUE Shoes’ mission is to ensure no child is held back from pursuing a fit and healthy life by not having proper footwear.

 During our campaign, TRUE Fitness will raise funds for the purpose of donating to local charities that purchase and supply children with ideal footwear for their size and lifestyle.
 We offer a limited-edition campaign t-shirt for supporters to purchase and contribute to the fund.
 All of the money received is disbursed to the chosen charity at the conclusion of the campaign.